thoughtram/blog/_posts/2015-04-9-developing-a-tabs-component-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

-When using `View` annotations, we can specify the template inside the annotation using the `template` property.
+When using `Component` annotation, we can specify the template inside the annotation using the `template` property.
 The back tick syntax comes with ES6 and allows us to do multi-line string definition without using concatenation operators like `+`.

 As you can see, the component template already comes with a static list of tabs.
 This list will be replaced with a dynamic directive later, for now we keep it like this so we get a better picture of the direction we're going.
 We also need a place where the tab contents will go.
 Let's add an insertion point to our template.
 This will project the outer light DOM into the Shadow DOM (Emulation).

-{% highlight javascript %}
+{% highlight ts %}
 {% raw %}
-@View({
+@Component({
+  selector: 'tabs',
   template: `
     <ul>
       <li>Tab 1</li>